subject-21/e2e-tests-video-recorder/README.md

 # e2e-tests-video-recorder
-Record your tests with ffmpeg in nodejs
+Record your desktop with ffmpeg in nodejs